gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

 Database Tier
 ^^^^^^^^^^^^^

-{morpheus} will install a local MySQL server in its stand-alone configuration mode.
+|morpheus| will install a local MySQL server in its stand-alone
+configuration mode.
 To disable creating the local MySQL server set the entry mysql['enable'] = false and add one or more database servers using the mysql['host'] entry.
 This entry is a Ruby hash using hash rocket